 So, since you will probably see a problem with the assumption of the exponential distribution, here is the reliability function

-And, making the assumption that all the elements within the system are adequately (choke, cough) described by the exponential distribution, we can simply sum the element failure rates.
+And, making the assumption that all the elements of the system are adequately (choke, cough) described by the exponential distribution, we can simply sum the element failure rates.

 This works, it’s easy, and most often a very poor estimate of the system reliability.
-Yet, you most likely will encounter this on the CRE and most likely at work, too.
+You most likely will encounter this on the CRE and most likely at work, too.

 So, the same series model permits us to consider each elements failure mechanisms or model of the time to failure as appropriate and without limiting assumptions constraining the life modeling to a one parameter distribution.
 We can use Weibull for one element, Lognormal for another, and Exponential as needed and appropriate for another.

 (for some reason the enclosing parenthesis and mu are not showing for the lognormal reliability function)